poetlifeart/poetlifeart.github.io/_posts/2025-07-17-policy-gradient-theorem.md

 LaTeX Warning: No \author given.

-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no œ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no œ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
 LaTeX Font Info:    Try loading font information for OMS+cmr on input line 14.
 (/usr/share/texlive/texmf-dist/tex/latex/base/omscmr.fd
 File: omscmr.fd 2014/09/29 v2.5h Standard LaTeX font definitions
 )
 LaTeX Font Info:    Font shape `OMS/cmr/m/n' in size <10> not available (Font)              Font shape `OMS/cmsy/m/n' tried instead on input line 14.
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no ” in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no ” in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no œ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no œ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
  [1

 {/var/lib/texmf/fonts/map/pdftex/updmap/pdftex.map}]
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no ™ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no œ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no ™ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no ” in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no ™ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no ™ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmbx12!
+Missing character: There is no ï¿½ in font cmbx12!
-Missing character: There is no † in font cmbx12!
+Missing character: There is no ï¿½ in font cmbx12!
-Missing character: There is no ’ in font cmbx12!
+Missing character: There is no ï¿½ in font cmbx12!
  [2]
-Missing character: There is no â in font cmti10!
+Missing character: There is no ï¿½ in font cmti10!
-Missing character: There is no † in font cmti10!
+Missing character: There is no ï¿½ in font cmti10!
-Missing character: There is no ’ in font cmti10!
+Missing character: There is no ï¿½ in font cmti10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no œ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no œ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!

 Overfull \hbox (4.11313pt too wide) in paragraph at lines 108--109
 \OT1/cmr/m/n/10 Introduce an aux-il-iary cou-pling $\OML/cmm/m/it/10 Z \OT1/cmr